Frequently asked questions (FAQ)

 Is Elena production-ready?

 Elena is actively maintained, has a comprehensive test suite, and follows Semantic Versioning.
 It was built from real-world experience shipping enterprise design systems.
-That said, Elena is still a young project and the API may evolve.
+That said, Elena is still a young project and there may be bugs which we haven’t found just yet.
 Check the changelog for the latest updates.

 What are you using to generate the documentation?